Could a magnetic helmet boost memory in Alzheimer's?

 Summary

-This study tests whether a gentle magnetic pulse to the cerebellum can improve memory and thinking in people with mild Alzheimer's disease.
+This study tests if a gentle magnetic pulse to the back of the brain (cerebellum) can help people with mild Alzheimer's disease think more clearly and feel better day-to-day.
 About 100 adults aged 50-85 will receive either real or fake stimulation over three months.
-The goal is to see if this safe, non-invasive treatment can slow cognitive decline and improve quality of life.
+The goal is to see if this safe, non-invasive treatment can slow down memory loss and improve quality of life.

 Get updates